Do you need a literary agent? Are they worth having? And how do you actually maximise your chances of getting a literary agent?

 - They have an author who is writing closely competing work

-Review Your Progress
+7. Review Your Progress

-So then the question is, how near or far are you from success.
+So then the question is, how near or far are you from success?
 The submissions process itself should give you some clue:

 Your manuscript could be in the top 10-15% of all manuscripts submitted and come to that same end.
-You really could be a future bestseller, and have that outcome with your first round of submissions.
-(We’ve actually had numerous clients of whom something like that is basically true.)
+You really could be a future bestseller, and still have that outcome with your first round of submissions…or you may really need to hone your writing skills.

 Remember I told you earlier that I rated persistence above talent?

-Get Out There: Go To Events And Meet Agents
+8. Get Out There: Go To Events And Meet Agents

 Finally, if you want to meet agents in person and get feedback from them directly, you can.

 Our Festival of Writing brings committed writers face-to-face with agents every year.
-You’ll get direct feedback on work and, just as useful, hear agents talk about the realities of their industry, what they’re looking for, any tips and advice they can give.
+You’ll get direct feedback on work and, just as useful, hear agents talk about the realities of their industry, what they’re looking for, and any tips and advice they can give.
 (Joanna Cannon is one author who signed with her agent just after the Festival.)

-Oh, and lengthy as this guide is, we know that some of you will still have questions.
+Lengthy as this guide is, we know that some of you will still have questions.
 For that reason, we’ve put together our jumbo literary agent explainer – a kind of FAQ for all things agent.
 You’ll probably want to take a peep at our Getting Published guide as well.
 You can get that here.